galeone/galeone.github.io/_posts/2026-04-12-paying-google-to-hack-macos-users.md

 ---
 layout: post
 title: "Paying Google to Hack macOS Users?"
-date: 2026-04-12 10:00:00
+date: 2026-04-12 01:00:00
 categories: security
-summary: "Installing software with `curl | sh` is a bad habit - unfortunately common nowadays.
+summary: "Installing software with curl | sh is a bad habit - unfortunately common nowadays.
 This is an attack vector exploited through malvertising.
 The article describes what happens when someone blindly installs a tool from a sponsored website."
 authors:
     - pgaleone
 ---